 The reservoir and pipe bridge projects were included in the sample (below) of capex projects for detailed prudency and efficiency review.
+The switchboards/motor control centre project was not included in our sample to its low value - and consequent low impact on GAWB's prices and revenues - compared to other sampled projects.

-3.3.2 New and replacement capex
+4.3.2 New and replacement capex